 The commutability condition of the two matrices can be proven by calculating their product in both orders:

 As you can see, the results of the two multiplications are the same, regardless of the order in which they are multiplied.
-Therefore, matrices A and B are commutative.
+Therefore, matrices and

 Properties of commuting matrices